This post may contain affiliate links. Please read our disclosure policy.

 How to Hull Strawberries

-If you enjoy this lightened up strawberry almond crumble, be sure to check out some of my other easy, healthy Weight Watchers friendly dessert recipes including Slow Cooker Low-Fat Berry Cobbler, Skinny Ricotta Berry Tiramisu Parfaits, Slow Cooker Bananas Foster, Crock-Pot Apple Cobbler and Strawberry Rhubarb Coulis (Dessert Soup)
+If you enjoy this lightened up strawberry almond crumble, be sure to check out some of my other easy, healthy Weight Watchers friendly dessert recipes including Slow Cooker Low-Fat Berry Cobbler, Easy Ricotta Berry Tiramisu Parfaits, Slow Cooker Bananas Foster, Crock-Pot Apple Cobbler and Strawberry Rhubarb Coulis (Dessert Soup)

 If you’ve made this Strawberry Dessert Crumble, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

-Skinny Strawberry Almond Crumble Recipe
+Strawberry Almond Crumble Dessert Recipe

 Ingredients